securedatalinks/slate/source/index.html.md

 <h1 id="score-api-oracle-owners">Oracle owners</h1>

-Operations available to oracle owners
+Operations available to oracle owners who registered their oracle on reputation.link

 ## All historical data used for computing reputation